Anchor-Protocol/money-market-contracts/contracts/custody_base/README.md

-# Custody Base
+# Custody bEth

-The Custody base contract allows us to create custody contracts with an arbitrary collateral.
+**NOTE**: Reference documentation for this contract is available [here](https://docs.anchorprotocol.com/smart-contracts/money-market/custody-beth).

+The Custody contract is where supplied bAsset collaterals are managed.
+Users can make collateral deposits and withdrawals to and from this contract.
+The Custody contract is also responsible for claiming bAsset rewards and converting them to Terra stable coins, which are then sent to the [Overseer contract](../overseer) for eventual distribution.